Prospective applicants are strongly encouraged to review the following

 - A grant will not be offered during this cycle

-- At least one Canadian team member, residing in Canada is required
+- At least one Canadian Doctor of Chiropractic (DC) team member residing in Canada is required

 - A PhD is beneficial but not required if sufficient research, publication experience and institutional support can be demonstrated